 The ANC performs the initial configurations of access network elements to prepare for connectivity service delivery to terminals through processing and propagation of control and configuration information of TE, SS, AR, NAs, BH, CIS, and NMS.
 Usually ANC acts as agent for the NMS, both to retrieve the information about the AN infrastructure and to forward the base settings to network elements, which are provided by the NMS.

-If a central spectrum management entity is deployed in the ANC, it retrieves and stores the collected spectrum usage information of each NA and eventually helps NAs at boot time to speed up or optimize the channel selection procedure in the NA.

-In the case of operation in the TVWS, the ANC contains the function that is used to manage and control operations of TVWS-enabled NAs, such as setup, provisioning, and teardown in the authorized spectrum.
-The ANC also contains the functions to control spectrum sensing by the TEs, if available.
-The ANC also establishes a secure connection to the CIS to retrieve the geolocation specific spectrum usage information for its NAs and serving TEs.

-The ANC may support the following functions for coexistence with primary services or other services in the authorized spectrum.
-(Support is not limited to these functions.)

-Coexistence management enables an NA to coexist with primary wireless devices in the authorized spectrum.

-Coexistence discovery and information (local) server is used to store the information used for determining coexistence of NAs operating in the authorized spectrum shared with primary wireless services.

 Network management system (NMS)

 The NMS contains and provides the initial setup of all network entities either directly to the network entities or by way of forwarding the information through the ANC.
 Initial configuration of the network entities is maintained in a permanent repository either as individual configuration for network entities or as templates for types of network entities.
 The NMS also provides the parameters for the operation of the ANC.